-It may be hard to share difficult news sometimes.
+It’s always hard to share difficult news or constructive feedback.
 We naturally have a tendency to believe that delivering bad news will impact other people’s opinion of ourselves.
-In fact, a recent article by Forbes addressed a reader’s question about how to deal with a boss who lies to avoid answering difficult questions from employees.
+But being honest, even during tough times, is something the most trustworthy leaders learn how to do.

-2. Admit mistakes
+2. Be comfortable owning mistakes

 3. Treat employees like people, not numbers

-4. Give credit to your employees
+4. Give credit to team members

-It’s not that managers are inherently biased, as people we have a natural tendency to make assumptions about others.
-This can result in managers unintentionally favoring some employees over others, known by psychologists as the ‘rater bias’.
-Unconscious bias contributes to a major loss in trust between managers and employees, especially when it affects performance reviews.
+As people we have a natural tendency to make assumptions about others, which means that once someone becomes a manager they might unintentionally favor some employees over others.
+This is a common phenomenon known as the ‘rater bias’.
+And while there is no intention to harm or offend a colleague, unconscious bias contributes to a major loss in trust between managers and employees, even more so when it affects performance reviews.

-7. Make yourself vulnerable.
-Ask for feedback.
+7. Ask for feedback.